Data-Science-Society-UCR/template-Parkinson-Risk/README.md

 7. After defining our SVM model, the next step is to train it on the standardized training data.
 Training allows the model to learn patterns and relationships between the features `X_scaled_train` and the labels `y_train`.
 How could you use the `.fit()` function to do this?
 In this case, the `.fit()` function is allowing the model to learn the optimal decision boundary.

+> [!IMPORTANT]
+> Now, put everything together!
+Create a code block that initializes, trains, and tests the model.
+Above the code block, add the header 'Initializing, Training, and Testing the SVM', then comment out the instructions above.

 8. After training, the model can be used to classify new data.
 The `.predict()` function allows us to generate predictions on our test dataset `X_scaled_test`.
 How could we ust the `.predict()` function and save it to a new variable named `y_pred`?
 Additionally, The `accuracy_score()` from the submodule `sklearn.metrics` function compares the model's predictions `y_pred` to the actual labels `y_test` to determine how well our model performs.

 ```